Abruzzo Italy Travel Guide

 Abruzzo's famous sites showcase its beauty and heritage.

 Opening hours and entrance fees vary by site.
-National parks generally free access.
+National parks generally no-cost access.
 Specific visitor centers, museums within parks, or the Gran Sasso cable car will have fees.
 Always check official websites for current hours.

 Check official websites for current opening status and exhibition calendars.